Honoring Our Military: 200,000 Flowers to be Placed at Arlington National Cemetery for Memorial Day

-Arlington, Va. – On Sunday, May 28th, more than 300 volunteers from the D.C. area, including Boy Scouts, will honor fallen troops, by placing 160,000 roses at headstones at Arlington National Cemetery.
+Arlington, Va. – On Sunday, May 27th, more than 900 volunteers from the D.C. area will honor fallen troops by placing 200,000 flowers at gravesites at Arlington National Cemetery.
 This annual event is organized by the Memorial Day Flowers Foundation.

 It’s about bringing back the original meaning of Memorial Day (which was originally known as Decoration Day), by encouraging people to visit cemeteries and decorate grave sites while recognizing the sacrifices made by our fallen military heroes and veterans.
-This event is part of a national effort that will place tens of thousands of roses at 17 cemeteries on Memorial Day.
+This event is part of a national effort by the foundation involving 500,000 flowers that will decorate 400,000 gravesites at 35 cemeteries nationwide on Memorial Day.

 ** MEDIA OPPORTUNITIES FOR PHOTOGRAPHY, INTERVIEWS **

 INTERVIEWS AVAILABLE IN ENGLISH & SPANISH